 When the site first went live I judged everything by numbers.
 Unique visitor numbers, page views, votes and above all else comments.
-I would login regularly and worry when consultations did not have large numbers of comments and an active discussion emerging.
+I would login regularly and worry when online stakeholder consultations did not have large numbers of comments and an active discussion emerging.

 As time has gone on I have become less sure of this indicator of success.
 It is always good to see an active discussion going on, that is what we developed Bang the Table for, but in many cases masses of comments are not what our clients are looking for and are really not an indicator of success.

-Take two recent Local Government consultations as an example.
+Take two recent Local Government online stakeholder consultations as an example.
 The first, a consultation on a Council Management Plan had attracted just a handful of comments when I ran into the General Manager of the Council at a function.
 I was feeling rather sheepish about the low response rate.
 He had a totally different take on the situation.

 If people have a chance to comment but do not then that alone can be an indicator of community satisfaction.
-Though it is important not interpret silence as support, I believe that we can accurately interpret silence as indifference in circumstances where there are:
+Though it is important not to interpret silence as support, I believe that we can accurately interpret silence as indifference in circumstances where there are:

 - healthy visitor numbers

 - few people leaving comments or votes; and